Home > Live

 - The volunteer Community Garden Leadership Group may organize a group purchase of compost early in the season.
 Details at Orientation.

-- Help spread the city-provided wood chips into paths at the annual work party prior to opening day.
-All gardeners will be invited.
+- Help create paths with city-provided wood chips at the annual work party prior to opening day.
+All gardeners should participate.

 - Prepare and begin working your plot(s) no later than June 1.

 - Beginning June 5, neglected plots will be offered waitlisters and the general public.
 Original renters will lose their rental fee, deposit, and plot.

 - WEED YOUR ENTIRE PLOT(S).
 Do your part to prevent weeds from spreading!
 You can lose your deposit and plot if it becomes overgrown.